 Pushing your telescope beyond its magnification limits can result in a blurry image.
 Remember, more power doesn’t always mean better views.

-Some optical configurations for telescopes, namely the Bird-Jones, are favored due to their cost-effectiveness in production.
-However, they put up inherently bad images due to flaws in the design of their mirrors/lenses and the way in which they are mounted is often subpar too.
+Some telescope optical configurations, notably the Bird-Jones design, are favored among manufacturers due to their cost-effectiveness in production.
+However, they put up inherently bad images due to design flaws in their mirrors/lenses.
+Also, the way in which they are mounted is often subpar too.

 The accessories of the telescope also play a significant role in its performance.
 Subpar star diagonals, poor-quality erecting prisms, or inferior Barlow lenses can all introduce distortions.
 Similarly, eyepieces made predominantly of plastic or those with simple designs (Huygenian/Ramsden, for instance) can have a dramatic impact on the quality of the view.